Khan/style-guides/style/react.md

 #### *Never* store state in the DOM.

-Do not use data- attributes or classes).
+Do not use `data-` attributes or classes.
 All information should be stored in Javascript, either in the React component itself, or in a React store if using a framework such as Redux.

 ----------------------------------